Xzya/django-web-components/README.md

 ### Scoped slots

 The slot content will also have access to the component's context.
-To explore this concept, imagine a list component that accepts an `entries` attribute representing a list of things, which it will then iterate over and render the `item` slot for each entry.
+To explore this concept, imagine a list component that accepts an `entries` attribute representing a list of things, which it will then iterate over and render the `inner_block` slot for each entry.

 ```python
 from django_web_components import component